Real-Time Dam Levels

 Catchment & Hydrological Impact

 Fed primarily by the Nerang River, this reservoir plays a critical role in the North East Coast drainage division.
 Managing the flow from the Nerang River ensures that downstream agricultural zones receive consistent supply.
-Catchment dynamics in the North East Coast are deeply influenced by the retention capacity of Hinze.
+The North East Coast region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance